-The current IOTC Resolution, 2017-06, was adopted by the IOTC at its 21st Session.
-There was one change made to the existing Resolution, the addition of two paragraphs regarding the Regional Observer Program on eight Indonesian carrier vessels.
-Apart from this alteration, the remainder of the Resolution is basically a carbon copy of the IATTC Resolution, with only a small number of deviations.
+Apart from these alterations, the remainder of the Resolution is basically a carbon copy of the IATTC Resolution, with only a small number of deviations.
 As such this review will provide a summary that should be read in conjunction to the comments made for the IATTC Resolution above.
 The IOTC Resolution requires that all transshipments of tuna, tuna-like species and sharks caught in association with tuna fisheries by large scale tuna vessels (LSTVs) take place in-port (paragraph 1) in accordance with the rules in Annex I. Like IATTC, there is an exception to this general prohibition of at-sea transshipment for large scale tuna longline vessels (LSTLVs) (paragraph 3) as long as there is adherence to the rules outlined in Sections 3, 4, 5 and Annexes II and III.
-Critically there is no definition for either types of the vessels referred to in the measure, that is, not for the LSTV or the LSTLV, generating a significant loophole in the measure.
+As noted above, the Commission has now agreed on a definition for the large scale tuna vessel (LSTV), but critically there is still no definition for the large scale tuna longline vessels

+(LSTLV).
+This is a significant loophole in the measure that the Commission must resolve urgently.
 In any future amendments to the Resolution it would be wise to reconsider the language used in Section 5 General Provisions, particularly paragraphs 19 and 21, as it currently refers to LSTLVs and therefore only applies to the at-sea transshipments, rather than applying equally to both the at-sea and in-port transshipments (for a full list of all the application and exemptions in the transshipment measure refer to Table 2).

-The rules governing in-port transshipment only apply to large scale tuna fishing vessels (LSTV), which as noted above is not defined and means that all other vessels are not required to meet the regulations provided in Annex I of the Resolution.
+The rules governing in-port transshipment only apply to large scale tuna fishing vessels (LSTV) - that is, vessels over 24m LOA fishing for tuna and tuna like species and included on the IOTC Record of Authorised fishing vessels.
 In summary, lawful in-port transshipments require actions by both the fishing and carrier vessels to the port, flag and landing States.
 The master of the fishing vessel initialises the process by notifying the port State authorities 48 hours prior to the intended transshipment, to their flag State authority at the time of the transshipment information about the transshipment, and no later than 15 days after the transshipment transmits the completed transshipment declaration to its flag State (Annex I, paragraph 2).
 The carrier vessel must transmit no later than 24 hours prior to the intended transshipment the quantity of catches expected to be received to the port State authorities and the completed transshipment declaration to the 'competent authority' within 24 hours of the completion of the transshipment (Annex 1, paragraph 3).
 Importantly, there is no guidance on which 'competent authorities' the transshipment declaration is to be transmitted; the flag, port, landing, Secretariat?
 Finally, the master of the carrier vessel must provide a transshipment declaration to the landing State authorities within 48 hours of the intended landing.
 To support the objective of this measure, Annex I requires that the port and landing States take action to verify the accuracy of the information (contained in Annex II) they receive and to cross-reference the information with that of the LSTFV's flag State catches reports (Annex I, paragraph 5).
 The information requirements at each stage are summarised in Table 3.